viktor-ktorvi/MPPT-Reinforcement/README.md

 ## A comparison

+Let's compare two algorithms as they try to track the MPP as it changes over time.

 ### Perturb and observe

 Climbs a hill.
 Knows what left, right, up and down are.
 Does the job well.
 Is short sighted - optimizes locally.

 ![pno](https://user-images.githubusercontent.com/69254199/149156013-2e73ce2a-b972-4c35-89bc-731606ecd50a.png)

-Fig 2.
+Fig 3.
 Perturb and observe algorithm.
 Quick, clean, realiable.
 <hr>

 ### Q learning with Q table